-Some insurers encounter challenges relating to risk policies on accounting systems and internal processes where the insurers amongst others have to -
+Some insurers encounter challenges relating to risk policies with accounting systems and internal processes in which they amongst others have to -

-- for accounting purposes, distinguish between premiums that are received for risk business prior and post years of assessment commencing on or after 1 January 2016; and - amend systems to allow the separation of risk business prior and post years of assessment commencing on or after 1 January 2016.
+- for accounting purposes, distinguish between premiums that are received for risk business prior to and post years of assessment commencing on or after 1 January 2016; and - amend systems to allow the separation of risk business prior to and post years of assessment commencing on or after 1 January 2016.

-Section 29A was therefore amended to provide all insurers a once-off election to transfer all their existing qualifying policies to the risk policy fund without triggering any negative tax consequences.
+Section 29A was therefore amended to provide all insurers a once-off election to transfer all their existing qualifying policies or one or more classes of qualifying policies to the risk policy fund without triggering any negative tax consequences.